-You are not able to log into ElectricFlow until a database is set up.
-During the ElectricFlow server installation, you can choose to install the built-in (default) database or an alternate database.
+You cannot log into ElectricFlow until a database is configured.
+During the ElectricFlow server installation, you can select the built-in (default) ElectricFlow database or an alternate database.

-Note: If you are using two different ElectricFlow servers, the servers cannot point to the same database.
+Note: If you are using two ElectricFlow servers, they cannot point to the same database.